 For any true townie, artist, musicians, and plain ol’ alcoholic, I’d say go to Duffy’s.
 Stiff drinks, random but really cool shows, a history of great drunk times, dance nights, and pretty reasonable prices is what keeps all them “hipsters” coming back.
 An up and coming spot is the craft beer bar, the Winchester Goose.
 A beautifully designed and decorated bar, it serves high-alcohol, great tasting beers that you can’t find at any other bar in town, and if you did, that bar didn’t have as great an atmosphere.
 There are a lot of other bars in this town, but I avoid going to many different places to drink solely because of the bros and a lot of times the students.

 What is your favorite music venue in the area to catch some shows?
 Any memorable shows you watched there off of the top of your head?

-After a night of drinking and live music where are the best places to get some late night munchies/more drinks?
+After a night of drinking and/or live music where are the best places to get some late night munchies/more drinks?
 What sort of food are we talking about?
 Price range?

-After a night of drinking and live music where is the best place to get breakfast and/or coffee?
-Anything on the menu that you specifically recommend?
+After a night of drinking and/or live music where is the best place to get breakfast?
+What do you specifically recommend?